ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 **Toolhead Assembly Order:**

 1: Toolhead body prep, insert heat-set inserts and hex nuts for the hotend.
+Drill out 'tube' between extruder and hotend with a tiny drill bit.
 2: Install hotend.
 Apply blue threadlocker to the M3 screws.
 I make sure the hotend is bottomed out while torquing the screws.
 3: Install 30x15 hotend fan, intake from the outside blowing air toward the hotend.
 4: Install extruder motor to the toolhead assembly, route wiring through the rectangular hole.